Richard Linklater biography

 Before Sunrise was another assured piece of writing and direction.
 Character and narrative took precedence over the pretty European scenery and his even prettier stars, Ethan Hawke and Julie Delpy.
 B>SubUrbia returned him to smalltown America with his adaptation of Eric Bogosian's 1994 play.
 His biggest hit to date came with the big budget comedy School of Rock (2003), which was a big hit at the box office.
 Made on a $20 million budget, it earned over $81 million in domestic ticket sales alone.

 For Before Sunset (2004), a sequel to Before Sunrise co-written with Ethan Hawke, Julie Delpy and Kim Krizian, Linklater received his first Oscar nomination for Best Screenplay as well as a Writers Guild of America nomination.
+He has since directed another sequel, titled Before Midnight (2013).
 He returned to comedy films featuring kids with the remake Bad News Bears (2005), starring Billy Bob Thornton.
-His 2006 film, Fast Food Nation, was nominated for a Golden Palm at the Cannes Film Festival.
-Linklater's most recent project is the comedy Bernie (2012) with Matthew McConaughey and Jack Black about an assistant funeral director in a small town.
+His 2006 film, Fast Food Nation , was nominated for a Golden Palm at the Cannes Film Festival.
+Linklater also filmed the comedy Bernie (2012) with Matthew McConaughey and Jack Black, about an assistant funeral director in a small town.

 Richard Linklater Filmography